strets123/frictionless-pres/PITCHME.md

 ---?code=data/fieldlist.yaml&lang=yaml

-* Examples:
 @[5-6](The id)
 @[561-562](The title/name of the poster)

 ---
-#### I then created a [test](https://github.com/strets123/frictionless-pres/blob/master/smdataproject/tests/test_normalising_parser.py) and a [parser](https://github.com/strets123/frictionless-pres/blob/master/smdataproject/normalising_parser.py) which can accept ijson paths
+* I then created a [test](https://github.com/strets123/frictionless-pres/blob/master/smdataproject/tests/test_normalising_parser.py) and a [parser](https://github.com/strets123/frictionless-pres/blob/master/smdataproject/normalising_parser.py) which can accept ijson paths

 ---
 #### Let's run this parser with datapackage-pipelines